RedHatEMEA/demobuilder/docs/Installing Demobuilder.md

 cd $HOME
 git clone --recursive https://github.com/<yourgithubid>/demobuilder.git

+# Work through demobuilder's install-time checks
+cd demobuilder
+utils/init.sh

 # Configure demobuilder
-cd demobuilder
-cp config.yml.example config.yml
+vi config.yml

 # Add your RHN username and password to config.yml, and provide the UUID(s) of
 # one or more pools to which VMs should be temporarily connected using